jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Wonderful!
+Have a look at the console output.
+Your LinkedIn profile was pretty popular on the sixth day, but less so on the fourth and fifth day.

 ## Compare matrices

 R’s ability to deal with different data structures for comparisons does